artanzand/artanzand.github.io/_posts/2022-02-24-sematic-segmentation.md

 <caption><center>U-Net Architecture used for this project</center></caption>
 <br>

-U-Net is based on the Fully Convolutional Network (FCN) which is comprised of two main sections; an encoder section which downsamples the input image (similar to a typical CNN network), and a decoder section which replaces the dense layer found in the output layer of CNN with transposed convolution layer (see diagram below on how transposed convolutions work) that upsample the feature map back to the size of the original input image.
+U-Net is based on the Fully Convolutional Network (FCN) which is comprised of two main sections; an encoder section which downsamples the input image (similar to a typical CNN network), and a decoder section which replaces the dense layer found in the output layer of CNN with transposed convolution layer (see diagram below on how transposed convolution works) that upsample the feature map back to the size of the original input image.
 A major downfall of an FCN is that the final feature layer of the FCN suffers from information loss due to excessive downsampling which are required for inference.
 Solving this issue is necessary because the dense layers destroy spatial information which is the most essential part of image segmentation tasks.

 <center><img src = "https://github.com/artanzand/artanzand.github.io/blob/master/_posts/img/transpose_conv.gif?raw=True"></center>
 <caption><center>[6] Transpose Convolution</center></caption>